konstantin0s/BreweryDBAPI/README.md

 Further, in the same file(Brewerys.js), I have mapped the state  and passed the data to it's child component(Brewery.js) where I have used a functional component to display only a few details such as, name, city, type, region.

  In the main file App.js, I have added the Header.js, Beers.js, Brewerys.js components and where I've used them and to render the page based on link selected in the Header.
-Here, I make a second call to the api, to ask only for a list of beers(no search included here).
-After the api response, data is stored in App.js state and the props are passed down it's child(Beers.js) where I display a list of names of beers.
+Here, I make a second call to the api, where I search for names of beers from the whole list.
+After the api response, data is stored in Beers.js state and the props are passed down it's child(Beer.js) where I display a list of names of beers.

 To call the api, I've used axios.